 The standard field gun was the British 18 pounder (so-called because of the weight of the high explosive shell).
 When the AIF embarked, its artillery was light-on indeed.
 As it turned out the scope to use it at Gallipoli was extremely constrained anyway so it mattered less than had the AIF gone straight to Europe, where artillery was the definitive feature of the battlefield.

-The standard organisation of Field Artillery took on the form of the Field Artillery Brigade which were formed to support infantry divisions.
+The standard organisation of Field Artillery took on the form of the Field Artillery Brigade which were formed to support infantry Brigades.
 In 1914 and 1915 the First and Second Division each had three brigades (initially corresponding to the Brigade numeric designation) equipped with 12 x 18 pounder field guns.
-On arrival in France, the artillery was reorganised with each field artillery brigade having 12 x 18 pounders and 4 x 4.5 inch howitzers.
-There was initially a lack of howitzers available to meet the establishment.

 In January 1917, batteries were increased in size to 6 guns each in order to economise on headquarters structures and the number of Field Artillery Brigades in each division was reduced to two.